Click on a problem to go down the page to the answer.

 Then, the smooth surface of my inner foreskin meets her vaginal lubrication and lovemaking is naturally easy.

 The second cause of a phimosis is fungal infection (BXO), which produces a discolored ring of tight fibrous tissue around the end of the prepuce or foreskin.
 This usually means circumcision will be needed, for BXO or Balanitis Xerotica Obliterans (BXO) can be quite challenging to treat.

 You can read a lot more about all of these options for treatment: R Stuart's site on phimosis

 (Click on these to see the detail.)

-For the technically minded, this link has some illustration from a dermatology site.
-Fordyce spots are hair free, with no hair follicles, and histology reveals a single sebaceous gland lesion which is comprised of one or more small but mature sebaceous lobules around a sebaceous duct, small in size, extending to the epithelial surface of the skin.
+For the technically minded, Fordyce spots are hair free, with no hair follicles.
+Histology reveals a single sebaceous gland lesion which is comprised of one or more small but mature sebaceous lobules around a sebaceous duct, small in size, extending to the epithelial surface of the skin.

 The muscles responsible for this retraction is the cremaster muscle.
 This is the one which pulls the testicles back in towards the body and shortens the penis in conditions of cold.

 There may be no embarrassment when a man is with his lover, for he knows his penis will expand to its erect size, but - except in rare cases - this issue is one which a man would not wish to display in the locker room.

 (I seem to keep referring to the locker room when talking about penis size - and for good reason, because that is the most public forum in which men are likely to find themselves on display in this most sensitive of areas for the male ego!)